18.02.2023

 Living Continuity Sessions 5 and 6

-Panel 1 (Living Continuity Session V): The Urgency of People-Centered Planning and Praxis-based Alternatives
+Panel 1: The Urgency of People-Centred Planning and Praxis-based Alternatives

-For this session, we look critically inwards and explore work that challenges the current frontiers of architecture and urbanism.
-How can praxis enable critical engagement, and what does it reveal around current issues of access, exclusion, precarity and participation in neighborhood planning?
+For this session, we look critically forward and explore work that challenges the current frontiers of architecture and urbanism.
+How can praxis enable critical engagement, and what does it reveal around current issues of access, exclusion, precarity and participation in neighbourhood?

 Panelists: Arshiya Syed, Jason Carlow, Najia Fatima, Paulina Yeal Cho